 L-glutamine is an essential amino acid with anti-inflammatory properties that works by coating cell walls and protecting against irritants.
-Studies suggest it could aid in the repair and growth of the intestinal lining and reduce some of the problems associated with leaky gut.
+Studies suggest it could aid in the repair and growth of the intestinal lining and reduce some of the complications associated with leaky gut.

 5. Omega-3 Fatty Acids

 Increasing the amount of omega-3 fatty acids in your diet is another way to combat inflammation.
 Some research even suggests omega-3s could work to alleviate symptoms of inflammatory bowel disease.
-There are a couple ways to get more of this nutrient; you could consider a supplement, or simply eat more fatty fish, like salmon.
+There are a couple of ways to get more of this nutrient; you could consider a supplement, or simply eat more fatty fish, like salmon.
 If you’re a vegan or concerned about some of the aspects of eating fish, that, of course, limits your options.

 - West, N. P. et al. Probiotic supplementation for respiratory and gastrointestinal illness symptoms in healthy physically active individuals.
 Clinical Nutrition.
 33 (4).

 - Olendzk, B. C. et al. An anti-inflammatory diet as treatment for inflammatory bowel disease: a case series report.
 Nutrition Journal.
 13.